-How many gallon air compressor for impact wrench do you need?
+How many gallon air compressors for impact wrench do you need?

 The tank size of the air compressor doesn’t matter much when you use it for impact wrench.
 The thing that matters most is the CFM rating of the air compressor.
-The more CFM an air compressor has, the powerful impact wrench it can run.
+The more CFM an air compressor has, the powerful the impact wrench it can run.

 But still, it is recommended that you have at least a 4.0-gallon tank capacity for impact wrench.

-What kind of air compressor do you need for an air compressor?
+What kind of air compressor do you need for an impact wrench?

 An impact wrench generally requires from mid-range to high-end air compressor according to its size variation.
 The best practice is to use an oil-lubricated single-stage or two-stage air compressor.
-Again you should always avoid pancake compressor for impact wrench.
+Again you should always avoid a pancake compressor for impact wrench.
 Most of them don’t work with an impact wrench, some do, but not well.
 They are only good for a nail gun.

 The Smallest air compressor that can run an impact wrench

 The smallest air compressor for an impact wrench that I suggest is the Makita MAC700 (See at Amazon).
 It is rated with 3.3 CFM at 90 PSI.
 Therefore, can easily power a 3/8” impact wrench.

 It is featured with a 2.6-gallon tank and is very compact and lightweight.